nies-ch/asa-backup/README.md

 # Cisco ASA Multiple Context Firewall Backup

 This expect script is executed on a backup host and connects to a Cisco ASA firewall using SSH.
 It detects whether the firewall is configured with multiple security contexts and whether the firewall supports the new backup command added with version 9.3.
 The backups are first written to the internal flash drive and then copied with scp to the backup server.
-It also works through a VPN tunnel by applying the undocumented hack ";int=inside" to the destination URL.
+It also works through a VPN tunnel by applying the undocumented hack `;int=inside` to the destination URL.
 Due to a bug on Cisco ASA the backup command does not backup webvpn data (profiles, anyconnect packages) when the firewall is in multiple context mode.

 # Installation

+## ASA Firewall

 On the Cisco ASA firewall a backup user with the following minimal privileges is required in the admin and system contexts.
 Replace password and public keys with the real ones.
 The SSH authentication key is from the user on the backup host under which this script is running.